Eden Valley Railway: Background

 It was not until the late 1850s that a line through the Eden Valley was proposed again.
 Firstly a new trans-Pennine railway line was proposed, reviving the earlier schemes; the South Durham and Lancashire Union Railway (SD&LUR) was to run from the Stockton and Darlington Railway to Kirkby Stephen and then to Tebay.
 A second line, the Eden Valley Railway would branch from the first at Kirkby Stephen and then go to Clifton via the upper Eden Valley.
 The main purpose of these lines was freight, not passengers; bringing higher grade iron ore from Cumberland and Lancashire to the blast furnaces of the North East, and coal and coke from the mines of Durham to the northwest of England.
 The route was shorter than the alternative, the Lancaster and Carlisle Railway.

-The act of Parliament authorising South Durham and Lancashire Union Railway was passed on 13 July 1857, and that for the Eden Valley Railway came soon after on 21 May 1858.
+The act of Parliament authorising South Durham and Lancashire Union Railway, the South Durham and Lancashire Union Railway Act 1857 (20 & 21 Vict. c. xl) was passed on 13 July 1857, and that for the Eden Valley Railway, the Eden Valley Railway Act 1858 (21 & 22 Vict. c. xiv) came soon after on 21 May 1858.